HussHam/Image-Analysis-openCV-/README.md

 cardboard cutouts of different colors and shapes, and would be contained in pictures taken any where from ~150ft to 400ft in the air.
 Most targets were assumed to be on grass and tarmac backgrounds.

-I have since transfered from my orginal school to University At Buffalo after being accepted into their Computer Science program.
+I have since transfered from my original school to University At Buffalo after being accepted into their Computer Science program.

-If you have questions or anything else you would like to contact me about feel free to reach out to me my email: husshamdan97@gmail.com
+If you have questions or anything else you would like to contact me about feel free to reach out to me at my email: husshamdan97@gmail.com